PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 In the no-layout fallback only, the immediately preceding guarded final cleanup reruns SE/FC layout propagation and strict constant affine pre/post folding after an unconditional topological sort, then sorts again.
-Both owners return stable one-counter dictionaries, but this guarded occurrence currently discards them.
-Characterization selects this exact guard, fixes both callback contracts, and preserves the surrounding sort and signature-restore boundary.
+Both owners return stable one-counter dictionaries.
+This guarded occurrence now retains them as `_no_layout_final_se_fc_stats` and `_no_layout_final_affine_prepost_stats`.
+The guard, callback contracts, surrounding sorts, and signature-restore boundary are unchanged; no guard- external initialization or consumption is added.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned